xozi/modbot/README.md

 * Updates to profiles if done should be on a queue through the day, this will be addressed further in future.
 * Admin only /reverse command that helps reverse past punishments for trial mods (security), also limit ban outside their range.
 Integrated rate limit for trial mods.
 (Only consider this if necessary)
 * Optimized checks for roles to avoid unecessary API pings (hopefully the cache does this)
+* Consideration should be had regarding Profile storage, store them in a way that's easily recreatable or the whole embed.
+It should be easily modifiable.

 ### Depedencies

 Discord API Handler: serenity
 > Docs: https://docs.rs/serenity/latest/serenity/

 > A very useful wiki: https://deepwiki.com/serenity-rs/serenity/1-overview

 Embedded Database: PoloDB
 > Github: https://github.com/PoloDB/PoloDB